-My name is Eva Casillas.
-I have five children between the ages of 16 and 2.
-I began to offer my services as a Birth Doula in Jacksonville, Florida in 2008.
+My name is Eva Casillas and I began to offer my services as a Birth Doula in Jacksonville, Florida in 2008.
 My family and I then lived in the Raleigh/Durham area of North Carolina for a few years before coming back to the Jacksonville area.

 I love babies and the whole process of pregnancy and childbirth.
-I have noticed a huge need in our society for women to have access to an informed professional about pregnancy, labor and delivery.
+I have six children myself, and I have noticed a huge need in our society for women to have access to an informed professional about pregnancy, labor and delivery.
 As new moms attempt to educate themselves, they can easily get overwhelmed by the amount of information available and the contradicting viewpoints that are expressed.
 I hope to bring some clarity to that process by sharing from my own experiences, my training, and the many books and resources that I've found.

 Most women find that making a decision during hard labor is near to impossible.
 And yet, it is at those times when you may be called on to make the most important decisions regarding your baby's birth.
 Even if you are planning to use pain medications at some point in the process, it is still important to have an impartial and compassionate person at your side to help you with those decisions.
 Studies have shown that the number of deliveries resulting in c-section are dramatically reduced when a doula or other knowledgeable person is present.
 Sometimes a c-section is absolutely necessary, but a large number of them are not.
 I have learned that women have a lot more options in the delivery room than they are even aware of.